Skip to content

 Now the goats, placed on the left, are sentenced to everlasting hell, prepared for the devil and his fallen angels.
 They had also had an opportunity to minister to the Lord, but he declared to them, “Depart from me, you who are cursed, into the eternal fire prepared for the devil and his angels.
 For I was hungry and you gave me nothing to eat, I was thirsty and you gave me nothing to drink, I was a stranger and you did not invite me in, I needed clothes and you did not clothe me, I was sick and in prison and you did not look after me.
 The goats will ask when did they do these things to him?
 The King will reply to him, ‘Truly I tell you, whatever you did not do for one of the least of these (the hungry, the thirsty, the stranger, the naked, the sick and the imprisoned) you did not do for me.’
 Then they will go away to eternal punishment, but the righteous to eternal life.”
 (25: 41-46)

-If we truly belong to the kingdom of God—if we are truly saved, we will demonstrate through our service and kindness to others.
+If we truly belong to the kingdom of God—if we are truly saved, we will demonstrate this through our service and kindness to others.

-Have a Blessed and Merry Christmas!
+Be Blessed and Have a Merry Christmas!

 Published inInspirational Commentaries, Articles and Stories